Nexis-Network/homepage/content/docs/guides/branching-pitr.md

 updatedOn: '2023-10-24T18:56:54.984Z'
 ---

-Exzo Network retains a history of changes for all branches in a Exzo Network project, which allows you to create a branch that restores data to any time within the defined history retention period.
+Nexis Network retains a history of changes for all branches in a Nexis Network project, which allows you to create a branch that restores data to any time within the defined history retention period.
 You can use this capability to recover lost data, which is a form of Point-in-time restore (PITR).

 The history retention period is configurable.
-The supported range is 0 to 7 days for [Exzo Network Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Exzo Network Pro Plan](/docs/introduction/pro-plan) users.
+The supported range is 0 to 7 days for [Nexis Network Free Tier](/docs/introduction/free-tier) users, and 0 to 30 days for [Nexis Network Pro Plan](/docs/introduction/pro-plan) users.
 For configuration instructions, see [Configure history retention](/docs/manage/projects#configure-history-retention).

-This guide shows how to recover your data to a point in time before a data loss occurred using Exzo Network's branching feature.
+This guide shows how to recover your data to a point in time before a data loss occurred using Nexis Network's branching feature.

 ## Create a point-in-time branch